Should you date more than one person at a time

 It’s no longer a numbers game and more about finding someone who ticks enough of your dating checklist.
 Even if that checklist makes it seem like you’re looking for a Beauty and the Beast like fairy tale.

 It’s also pretty stressful having to worry about who works where, who had a dog, who hates coriander and who’s a vegan or even just their names.
 Ever found yourself refreshing your memory for a date, literally minutes before meeting them.
-There was a time where I went to a streamed opera show for a date only to find out that the whole thing was being broadcast on live TV and then spending the whole time dodging BBC cameras.

 In addition I find that the idea of dating more than one person at a time feels a bit like turning up to a buffet and putting one of everything on your plate because you don’t know what you want and you don’t want to miss out.